 The Food Co-op project was initially set up in February 2010 and aimed to assist local community groups to set up and develop a sustainable food project at their venue, to re-introduce fresh produce, local when available, to areas of East Durham where there are no current provisions or where their client base live in social or geographical isolation.

-We work closely with each group to help them reach their personal goals and objectives relating to their specific target customer.
+We worked closely with each group to help them reach their personal goals and objectives relating to their specific target customer.
 Assistance on promotion and book keeping is available as well as community engagement around healthy eating through our ‘Eat Seasonably Challenge’ and free taster sessions.

-We offer our volunteers opportunities to learn a wide variety of new skills and gain qualifications which will benefit them long term.
+We offered our volunteers opportunities to learn a wide variety of new skills and gain qualifications which will benefit them long term.
 Several have been accepted onto work placements within the project venues and one, so far, has gained a job with their venue as a ‘Food development co-ordinator’.

 If you would like to visit one of our Food Co-operatives you can find us at:

 Haswell Mencap – Thursday and Friday 11am-2pm

 Shotton Community Centre – Wednesdays 10:30am - 2pm

 Café Together (Easington Colliery Methodist Church) Thursday weekly.

 If you would like to speak to us to discuss the possibility of volunteering at a venue, please contact Chris Fox on 0191 5693511